istaari/Leetcode/DSA_NOTES.md

 #### (c) Octal to Hexadecimal

-- **Explanation**: First convert the octal number to binary, then group the binary digits into sets of 4 to convert to hexadecimal.
+- First convert the octal number to binary, then group the binary digits into sets of 4 to convert to hexadecimal.

-- **Example**: Convert octal `27` to hexadecimal.

   ```
+  // Convert octal `27` to hexadecimal.

   2 (octal) = 010 (binary)
   7 (octal) = 111 (binary)
   So, 27 (octal) = 010 111 (binary)